openconfig/featureprofiles/feature/aft/aft_base/otg_tests/aft_prefixcounters/README.md

 *  Before the traffic measure the initial counter value.
 *  After the traffic measure the final counter value.
 *  The difference between final and initial value must match with the counter value in ATE.
+*  Verify afts counter entries using the path mentioned in the paths section of this test plan.

 ## AFT-2.1.2: AFT Prefix Counters ipv4 packets forwarded, BGP route.